 Bot detection has advanced to become more modern and sophisticated against automated attacks.
 Fraudsters continuously study defense mechanisms that allow large-scale fraud attempts.
 The stages of a bot attack, launched by a fraudster typically follow these stages.

 Stage 1: Introduction of a web security product.
 At this stage, the site administrator updates the workflow of their most critical endpoint and introduces a web security product.
-Existing bots attacking the site will be immediately detected with 100% accuracy simply because most botnets at that stage are scripts that are designed to do a particular task and tailored to follow a given workflow (for example create an account, login).
+Existing bots attacking the site will be immediately detected with 100% accuracy simply because most botnets at that stage are scripts that are designed to do a particular task and tailored to follow a given workflow (for example create an account or login).
 The change introduced into the workflow by the web security product is not part of the default bot script.

-Stage 2 – Scaling the botnet and impersonating browsers’ signatures.
+Stage 2 - Scaling the botnet and impersonating browsers' signatures.
 Most basic bot defenses consist of mitigating with rate control, IP blacklist or defining rules that match the bot signature such as the user-agent.
-To defeat these basic techniques, bot operators will quickly scale their botnet to 1,000s of nodes.
+To defeat these basic techniques, bot operators will quickly scale their botnet to thousands of nodes.
 These nodes are hosted in cloud providers spanning several countries.
-The will also randomize their HTTP header signature (mostly the user-agent).
+They will also randomize their HTTP header signature (mostly the user-agent).

 Stage 3 - Reverse engineering and replay.
 Of course, as soon as the bot operators realize that the attack continues to fail, they will re-evaluate the workflow.
 They will look for signs of web security protection and study it.
 That’s when the time comes for replays.
 The attacker will identify the type of information that is being collected by the product.
 They will then update the script to include a “good fingerprint” or try various combinations and randomly change some data points and evaluate the result.
 If the product uses some sort of persistent ID or cookies, the attacker will also attempt to harvest them from legit sessions and replay them from a botnet.

-Stage 4 – Force the web security product to fail open.
+Stage 4 - Force the web security product to fail open.
 Failing to defeat the detection through replay, the most persistent attackers will try sending malformed data to see if it triggers some sort of exception.
 After all, bot operators are all developers and they know that software exceptions can cause the product to “fail safe”.
-In effect will disable the defense.
+In effect, this will disable the defense.
 They also know that detection engines don’t have infinite capacity and the fail-safe mechanism may trigger if overwhelmed with traffic.
-This last option can be a risky bet for the attacker though as they need to be careful not to overwhelm their target in the process, otherwise it’s game over.
+This last option can be a risky bet for the attacker though, as they need to be careful not to overwhelm their target in the process, otherwise it’s game over.

-Stage 6 – Give up the botnet, move on to manual fraud.
+Stage 6 - Give up the botnet, move on to manual fraud.
 If all attack techniques against the bot detection feature of the product fail, certain types of attacks may still be cost-effective when done manually.
-More advanced techniques take advantage of IP intelligence, device intelligence, user contextual information, knowledge of sweatshop centers and behavioral detection methods are required in this case to successfully differentiate between legitimate and suspicious human traffic.
+More advanced techniques take advantage of IP intelligence, device intelligence, user contextual information, knowledge of sweatshop centers, and behavioral detection methods are required in this case to successfully differentiate between legitimate and suspicious human traffic.